adobe/aem-cif-guides-venia/README.md

     mvn clean install -PautoInstallBundle,cloud

-If you are bulding the Venia demo for on-premise deployment, simply use `mvn clean install -Pclassic` for the top-level command that builds all the modules, and replace the `cloud` profile with `classic` in the other example commands like `mvn clean install -PautoInstallPackage,classic`.
+If you are building the Venia demo for on-premise deployment, simply use `mvn clean install -Pclassic` for the top-level command that builds all the modules, and replace the `cloud` profile with `classic` in the other example commands like `mvn clean install -PautoInstallPackage,classic`.

 ## Testing